-- preparing the Annual Financial Statements that gives a true and fair view in accordance with Australian Accounting Standards Reduced Disclosure Requirements and the ACNC Act 2012. - preparing the Annual Financial Statements in accordance with Sections 24(2) of the Charitable Fundraising (NSW) Act 1991 and Regulations. - implementing necessary internal control to enable the preparation of Annual Financial Statements that gives a true and fair view and is free from material misstatement, whether due to fraud or error. - assessing the Group and the Company's ability to continue as a going concern and whether the use of the going concern basis of accounting is appropriate.
-This includes disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless they either intend to liquidate the Group and the Company or to cease operations, or have no realistic alternative but to do so.
+- Preparing the Annual Financial Statements that gives a true and fair view in accordance with Australian Accounting Standards Simplified Disclosures Framework and the ACNC and ACNCR and sections 23(1)(d) and 24B of the Charitable Fundraising Act (NSW) 1991 and section 21 of the Charitable Fundraising Regulation (NSW) 2021. - Implementing necessary internal control to enable the preparation of Annual Financial Statements that gives a true and fair view and is free from material misstatement, whether due to fraud or error. - Assessing the Group and Company's ability to continue as a going concern and whether the use of the going concern basis of accounting is appropriate.
+This includes disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless they either intend to liquidate the Group and Company or to cease operations, or have no realistic alternative but to do so.